 This is the surest way to know how much “emergency savings” you’ve got built up.
 If you can budget out those 3-6 months of bills, you’re pretty well set to start focusing on your other financial goals.

 Quarterly budgeting is also good for spotting larger, one-off expenses in the future that might take you by surprise.
-Things like insurance, birthdays, holidays, vacations and other things you may not think about on a daily basis.
+Things like insurance, birthdays, holidays, vacations and other things you may not think about on a daily basis can pop up to throw you off.
+With a quarterly budget, you’re more likely to see them coming.

 As much as things change in a year, I don’t know that I’d consider this a true budget interval as much as a guiding aspiration.